herttaleinonen/Dynamic_visual_environments/README.md

 e_{i,t} = \lVert x_{i,t} - g_t \rVert
 $$

-where $x_{i,t}$ and g_t are the object and gaze positions in 2D coordinates.
+where $x_{i,t}$ and $g_t$ are the object and gaze positions in 2D coordinates.
 Orientation sensitivity was based on the visibility task data:

 $$
 S(e,v)=\Phi^{-1}(H(e,v))-\Phi^{-1}(F(e,v))
 $$

-where 𝐻(𝑒, 𝑣) and 𝐹(𝑒, 𝑣) are hit and false-alarm rates, 𝑒 standing for retinal eccentricity and 𝑣 for object velocity, and \Phi^{-1} is the inverse cumulative normal distribution.
+where 𝐻(𝑒, 𝑣) and 𝐹(𝑒, 𝑣) are hit and false-alarm rates, 𝑒 standing for retinal eccentricity and 𝑣 for object velocity, and $\Phi^{-1}$ is the inverse cumulative normal distribution.
 The resulting values were interpolated across eccentricity to obtain a continuous sensitivity function 𝑆(𝑒, 𝑣) for each velocity condition.